-- 27-24.70-B. Following the close of the hearing and consideration of all testimony, documentary evidence and matters of record, the zoning board of appeals must make a decision.
+- 27-24.70-A. The zoning board of appeals must hold a hearing to consider all appeals of administrative decisions. - 27-24.70-B. Following the close of the hearing and consideration of all testimony, documentary evidence and matters of record, the zoning board of appeals must make a decision.
 The decision must be made within a reasonable period of time but in no event more than 60 days from the date of the close of the hearing.
 Final action on an appeal requires a simple majority vote of the board of appeals members present and voting. - 27-24.70-C. In exercising its powers, the zoning board of appeal may reverse or affirm, wholly or partly, or may modify the order, requirement, decision or determination appealed from.
-To that end the board has all the powers of the administrative official from whom the appeal was taken and may issue or direct the issuance of a permit provided all requirements imposed by all other applicable laws are met.
+To that end the board of appeals has all the powers of the administrative official from whom the appeal was taken and may issue or direct the issuance of a permit provided all requirements imposed by all other applicable laws are met.